VICTORIA UNIVERSITY POLICY on STUDENT AWARDS

 General Policy Statement

 This policy applies to all student awards established in Victoria College and Emmanuel College of Victoria University.
 Its purpose is to ensure that the procedures followed in establishing such awards and in determining who will receive them are clear and consistent.

-c) “PRIZE” is a financial award (usually of small value) given for proficiency in a specific subject or course(s).
-Selection criteria other than performance in a course or course(s) (i.e. an essay competition) may also be used.
+c) “PRIZE” is a financial award (usually of smaller value) given for proficiency in a specific subject or course(s).
+Selection criteria other than performance in a course or courses (i.e. an essay competition) may also be used.

 d) “MEDAL” is a university medal awarded to a graduating student on the basis of his or her overall superior academic performance.

 e) “BURSARY” (Grant) is a financial award given to students on the basis of demonstrated financial need.
 Other selection criteria (such as extracurricular involvement) may also be used.